-One of the key components to an excellent cup of coffee is properly grinding your coffee beans.
+One key component to an excellent cup of coffee is properly grinding your coffee beans.
 Uniform grounds yield a much more flavorful cup of java.
 To achieve the perfect grind, a high-quality coffee grinder is imperative.
 Though electric grinders are ideal for home use, it’s good to have a manual coffee grinder as a backup when you don’t have access to your home grinder or need something portable.

 Here are the best manual coffee grinders.

-Best Overall: Hario Skerton Plus Ceramic Coffee Mill
+Hario Skerton Plus Ceramic Coffee Mill

-Best Versatile: Akirakoki Manual Coffee Bean Grinder
+Akirakoki Manual Coffee Bean Grinder

 This hand grinder stuns with its solid wood body and iron accents.
 It's available in white wood, black wood, and brown wood.
 The burr is made of premium cast iron, a material that won't produce heat, odor, or rust.
 The whole thing measures 2.8 x 7.2 inches, the hopper has a capacity of 35 grams, and the bottom container holds 55 grams.
 It excels in producing both fine and coarse grinds for making different types of coffee brews.

 One of the best features is the ergonomically designed crank that provides adequate leverage for a smooth, silent, and easy grind.
 Reviewers rave about the quiet and almost soothing crank.
 In terms of maintenance, this model is a little more difficult to clean compared to steel grinders.
 Ideally, you should keep it dry and use a small brush to sweep inside the machine and around the burr, and shake out any remaining coffee grounds after each use.